-Our exporting companies will benefit immediately from the elimination of Canada's high tatiffs on confectionery.
+Our exporting companies will benefit immediately from the elimination of Canada's high tartiffs on confectionary.
 However, one major concern we have is caused by the prevailing conflict between domestic agricultural policy and U.S. trade policy.
-The goal of one is to enhance the competitive environment in the domestic and international marketplace while the effect of the other is to restrict the ability of domestic conflict is resolved, a major hindrance to free trade between the two countries will remain with U.S. manufacturers at a disadvantage.
+The goal of one is to enhance the competitive environment in the domestic and international marketplace while the effect of the other is to restrict the ability of domestic manufacturers to compete in either one.
+Unless this conflict is resolved, a major hindrance to free trade between the two countries will remain with U.S. manufacturers at a disadvantage. manufacturers at a disadvantage.

-In the months ahead, we will work closely with the U.S. Trade Representative and Congress on the U.S.-Canada free trade arrangement while working to improve corrdination between domestic agriculture and trade policies, and to minimize risk to the industry while maximizing the benefits of free trade.
+In the months ahead, we will work closely with the U.S. Trade Representative and Congress on the U.S.-Canada free trade arrangement while working to improve cortdination between domestic agriculture and trade policies, and to minimize risk to the industry while maximizing the benefits of free trade.

-Richard T. O'Connell Fresident
+Sector Monell Richard T. O'Comell President